-Butler and her husband co-created the Nickelodeon series Instant Mom, based on her experiences as a new stepmother.
+Butler and her husband, writer/producer Warren Bell, co-created the Nickelodeon series Instant Mom, based on her experiences as a new stepmother.
 In 2012, she served as supervising producer on the pilot, starring Tia Mowry-Hardrict.
 The series is currently in its third season.

-Butler and her writing partner, Jill Blankenship, are currently story editors on The Last Ship.
+Butler and her writing partner, Jill Blankenship, most recently served as story editors on TNT’s The Last Ship.
 Other writing samples include WANTED, a modern-day western (Berman Braun and Kapital Entertainment), N.O.A.H., a post-apocalyptic Noah’s Ark’s story (Atlas Entertainment), and Creepy: Summer House (Craig Haffner), based on the horror comics from Creepy & Eerie magazines.

 She is repped by ICM Partners and Echo Lake Management.